nitinku5021a/e-sangha/backend/README.md

 ## Auth

-Android package for Google OAuth: `com.digital.sanghaworld`
+Android package for Google OAuth: `com.digital.meditationsangha`

 Set on the server (OCI):